jousby/play-skeleton/README.md

 3. All 3rd party javascript files are in `public/javascripts`, both uncompressed and minified versions.
 There is a function in `index.scala.html` that switches between uncompressed and minified based on whether play is running in dev or prod mode.
-(No bower, easy enough for people to add if they know how to use it, just trying to keep this is as barebones as possible)

 4. Build version information pulled in and displayed in the footer